data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 Note that, when possible, we recommend the use of `.csv` files.
 They work well across platforms and software (i.e., even if you need to load the file with some other software, such as Python).

-The package for loading Excel files, `readxl`, is not a part of the tidyverse, so we will have to install it first (remember, we only need to do this once), and then load it using `library(readxl)`.
-Note that the command to install `readxl` is grayed-out below: The `#` symbol before `install.packages("readxl")` indicates that this line should be treated as a comment and not actually run, like the lines of code that are not grayed-out.
+The package for loading Excel files, {readxl}, is not a part of the tidyverse, so we will have to install it first (remember, we only need to do this once), and then load it using `library(readxl)`.
+Note that the command to install {readxl} is grayed-out below: The `#` symbol before `install.packages("readxl")` indicates that this line should be treated as a comment and not actually run, like the lines of code that are not grayed-out.
 It is here just as a reminder that the package needs to be installed if it is not already.

 Once we have installed readxl, we have to load it (just like tidyverse):